Protection and management

 The Wadden Sea is a natural area of global importance shared by three countries and surrounded by a significant population.
 Key threats include fishery, industrial facilities, harbours and maritime traffic, residential and tourism development and climate change.
 It is therefore imperative to ensure that the protection and conservation of the Wadden Sea is an important feature of the planning and regulation of use.

 The Trilateral Wadden Sea Cooperation has managed and protected this valuable ecosystem since 1978.
 Today, almost the entire Wadden Sea coast is protected as national parks and nature reserves.
-The management system is a combination of the national management systems and the trilateral single integrated management plan (SIMP) and Wadden Sea Plan (WSP) implemented by the responsible authorities.
+The management system is a combination of the national management systems and The SIMP Integrated Management Plan for ONE Wadden Sea World Heritage (SIMP) and Wadden Sea Plan (WSP) implemented by the responsible authorities.

 The SIMP Integrated Management Plan for ONE Wadden Sea World Heritage (SIMP)